PAINTING TIPS FROM PROFESSIONALS IN Montclair

 QUICK TIP: If you take a break while painting, cover rollers in plastic wrap and refrigerate so they won’t dry up.

-For more tips on painting your residential or commercial property in Clifton call RR Painting & Decorating at (973) 489-3322.
+For more tips on painting your residential or commercial property in Montclair call RR Painting & Decorating at (973) 489-3322.